Samsung Galaxy S III: Software updates

 The S III initially shipped with Android version 4.0.4, named "Ice Cream Sandwich", which became commercially available in March 2012 with the Nexus S and Galaxy Nexus.
 Ice Cream Sandwich has a refined user interface, and expanded camera capabilities, security features and connectivity.
 In mid-June 2012, Google unveiled Android 4.1 "Jelly Bean", which employs Google Now, a voice-assistant similar to S Voice, and incorporates other software changes.
 Samsung accommodated Jelly Bean in the S III by making last-minute hardware changes to the phone in some markets.
 Jelly Bean updates began rolling out to S IIIs in selected European countries, and to the T-Mobile in the United States in November 2012.
 Samsung started pushing Android 4.1.2 Jelly Bean to the international version of the S III in December 2012.

 This update shipped the so-called Premium Suite Upgrade which brought additional features to the Galaxy S3, such as split-screen app view as known from the Galaxy Note 2.

 In December 2013, Samsung began rolling out Android 4.3 for the S III, adding user interface features backported from the Galaxy S4, and support for the Samsung Galaxy Gear smartwatch.
 In March 2014, Samsung started the rollout of 4.4.2 KitKat for the 2 GB variant of the S III.

 The Galaxy S III is Samsung's first phone not to get new preloaded ringtones from software updates, a custom that is being continued to date.

 Services

 The S III comes with a multitude of pre-installed applications, including Google apps like Google Play, YouTube, Google+, Gmail, Google Maps, Voice Search and Calendar, in addition to Samsung-specific apps such as ChatON, Game Hub, Music Hub, Video Hub, Social Hub and Navigation.
 To address the fact that iPhone users are reluctant to switch to Android because the OS is not compatible with iTunes, from June 2012 Samsung offered customers of its Galaxy series the Easy Phone Sync app to enable the transfer of music, photos, videos, podcasts, and text messages from an iPhone to a Galaxy device.
-The user is able to access Google Play, a digital-distribution multimedia-content service exclusive to Android, to download applications, games, music, movies, books, magazines, and TV programs.
+The user can access Google Play, a digital-distribution multimedia-content service exclusive to Android, to download applications, games, music, movies, books, magazines, and TV programs.